gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 When I used batch size of 64, 50, 40 and 32 I was getting "**ResourceExhaustedError : OOM when allocating tensor with shape..**" error.
 I was able to resolve it after reducing the batch size down to 30.
 Below screen shot showing the utilization details of the GPU using this batch size:
 <p align="center"> <img src="./misc/nvidia-smi.png"> </p>

+## Workers
+(maximum number of processes to spin up.
+This can affect your training speed and is dependent on your hardware.)

   My plan to figureout the other right parameters was mostly based on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good brute force runs as many as needed.
 Below are the captures of each attempt along with the related training curve:

-## Workers

-I left Workers parameter unchanged since it is optmized

 ##
 | **Parameter** | **Value** |